zhong3401/article_analyser/README.md

 CSV file contains features of new articles including a column named body that is the raw text of the article body.

+The response json file stores responses from GPT and suggestion is that it has the same name as the csv file for convience.

 ```python
 # api_key is the openai api key
 # path_csv is the csv file contains articles want to be analysed, and must contain a column named body which is the